dmwm/tutorials/environ/dmwm-build.rst

 forum because the OSX build machines are managed by the Offline group.
 Also put the `cms-http-group` in CC for the OSX request.

-During the development phase, you might find quicker or more convenient to build your RPMs locally, even on your MacOS laptop!
+During the development phase, you might feel more convenient to build your RPMs locally (i.e. on your MacOS laptop).
 If your local environment is too messy or is missing some needed system packages, the other option you have is to `setup a devvm <vm-setup.html>`_ and do your builds from there.
 These devvms have a very similar environment